ubuntu-mate/highlights-video/README.md

 Ensure that you have the software listed above (or equivalent).

-After the 20.04 files, each new intro has its own folder with a name that reflects the release number.

 The "rough cuts" folder contains the original raw recordings from the virtual environment with no audio.
 The "source" folder contains the **Shotcut** (.mlt) files with edits and filters used to create the video clips.
 The "clips" folder contains the video and audio clips and graphics files that are assembled in the **UM22.04Intro.mlt** file.
 The **GIMP** (.xcf) file used for creating the graphic images is also contained in this folder.